 SPENDING TIME ALONE IS FUN

-You're probably pretty chuffed with your own company by this point—or, at the very least, you should be.
+You're probably pretty chuffed with your own company by this point – or, at the very least, you should be.
 Think about it: there's no one you have more in common with than yourself.
 You're great.
 You're the best.
 You're really good at courgetti and your hair has bounce.
-You're just so you.
+You're so bloody you.

-Carpe-your-single-diem, girlfriend, because before you know it you'll be obliged to listen to someone else's dreams, check their moles, and endure their tickly cough all night.
+Carpe-your-single-diem, girlfriend, because before you know it you'll be obliged to listen to someone else's dreams, check their moles and endure their tickly cough all night.
 You are doomed to meet someone and fall so dully in love that you spend the next five years saving up for a mortgage deposit together.
-One day someone will ask you what your weekend plans are and they mostly involve doing inventive new things with a $25 chorizo you bought from a farmer's market.
+One day someone will ask you what your weekend plans are and they mostly involve doing inventive new things with an £18 chorizo you bought from a farmer's market.
 And not even sex things: paella things.

 There's so much more to life than waking up to the smell of the same scalp every day.
-Your energy to try new, exciting, weird, beautiful things is a precious commodity that will fade away with time, so it's up to you to spend it well while it lasts.
-Think of it like winning the lottery, but instead of winning actual money, you won a finite supply of youth, beauty, and moxie.
-Now you have a handle on that blunt analogy: spend that paper before your family tells you to do something sensible with it.
+Your energy to try new exciting, weird, beautiful things is a precious commodity that will fade away with time, so it's up to you to spend it well while it lasts.
+Think of it like winning the lottery, but instead of winning actual money, you won a finite supply of youth, beauty and moxie.
+Now you have a handle on that blunt analogy: spend that paper before your family tell you to do something sensible with it.
 Keep buying H&M playsuits even though you never learn.
 Wake up miles from home with an adult male who still likes skateboarding.
-Sincerely say the word "totes."
+Sincerely say the word "totes".
 Go blonde for a bit to

 see the world through the eyes of another.
 Flirt with old men at high-class bars so they buy you fancy cocktails.
 Get gonorrhoea.
 Eat mousse.
 Do both at the same time.
 You can do what you want, because you're young and you're single and the only real responsibility you have is paying the contract up on that iPhone you cracked.
 Go out there and play fuckabout before you're trapped in the purgatory of a joint bank account forever.